Dr. Festus Ihwagi

 Senior Scientist & Research Policy Lead

-His interests lie in understanding the drivers, spatial and temporal dynamics of poaching across the African elephant range; the subject of his doctoral thesis at the University of Twente, Netherlands.
-His full profile and publications can be seen here.
+His other research interests include understanding the drivers, spatial and temporal dynamics of poaching across the African elephant range, the subject of his doctoral thesis at the University of Twente in the Netherlands.